debasrita26/FoodOrder-App/README.md

 # FoodOrder-App

+This is a Food Ordering Web Application .

+• Developed using React
+• Users can add food items to the cart, order and then checkout to place the order
+• Redux to manage the state and used Firebase as the backend and to deploy the app

-This app is deployed on #https://foodorder-app-e6b79.web.app/
+This app is deployed on https://foodorder-app-e6b79.web.app/